arcan1s/ahriman/docs/configuration.md

 Key is always username (case-insensitive), option value depends on authorization provider:

 * `OAuth` - by default requires only usernames and ignores values.
 But in case of direct login method call (via POST request) it will act as `Mapping` authorization method.
 * `Mapping` (default) - reads salted password hashes from values, uses SHA512 in order to hash passwords.
-Password can be set by using `create-user` subcommand.
+Password can be set by using `user-add` subcommand.

 ## `build:*` groups

 Build related configuration.
-Group name must refer to architecture, e.g. it should be `build:x86_64` for x86_64 architecture.
+Group name can refer to architecture, e.g. `build:x86_64` can be used for x86_64 architecture specific settings.

 * `archbuild_flags` - additional flags passed to `archbuild` command, space separated list of strings, optional.
 * `build_command` - default build command, string, required.